Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-15-cloud-identity-summit-goes-virtual.md

 ---
-layout: post
 title: "Cloud Identity Summit 2020 goes virtual...and global!"
-author: thomas
-categories: [ Azure, Community, AzureAD ]
-tags: [azure, azuread]
-image: assets/images/cis2020announcement.jpg
-description: "Cloud Identity Summit will be take place on October 22th as global virtual event.
+excerpt: "Cloud Identity Summit will be take place on October 22th as global virtual event.
 Find out more about this free Azure community event in my latest announcement."
-featured: false
+header:
+  overlay_image: /assets/images/cis2020announcement.jpg
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/cis2020announcement.jpg
-hidden: false
+toc: false
+categories:
+  - Community
+tags:
+  - AzureAD
+  - Community
+last_modified_at: 2020-07-15
 ---

 Originally we had planned to run the 1st edition of the „Cloud Identity Summit“ as local event (in Koblenz, Germany).